ramakanthreddyk/fuel-hub-frontend/docs/guides/TROUBLESHOOTING.md

 * Ensure port `5432` is free or change `DB_PORT` in `.env.development`
 * Remove old volumes via `docker volume rm fuelsync_pgdata`
-* Install Docker and Docker Compose if `docker-compose` is not found
+* Install Docker and Docker Compose if `docker-compose` is not found.
+If Docker isn't available, install PostgreSQL locally via your package manager and update `.env.development` to point to the local service.
+All scripts and tests will work with a running local instance on port `5432`.

 ---